 Pronounced: tin-EE-ah ver-si-COH-lar; pit-AH-rye-i-sis ver-si-COH-lar

 Dermatomycosis is a skin infection caused by fungi or yeast.
-Tinea versicolor is a type of dermatomycosis.
-A yeast that affects skin color causes it.
+Tinea versicolor is a type of dermatomycosis caused by a yeast that affects skin color.

 The fungus that causes tinea versicolor is normally found in small numbers on the skin and scalp.
 Overgrowth of the yeast leads to infection.

 These factors increase your chance of developing tinea versicolor:

 Tinea versicolor usually affects the back, chest, and neck.
 It can result in uneven skin color which can last for months after the infection is gone.

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 You may need to be referred to a doctor who specializes in skin disorders (a dermatologist).

 The doctor may use an ultraviolet light to see the patches more clearly.
 A patch may be scraped and sent for testing.